JuliaQuantum/JuliaQuantum.github.io/projects/index.md

 we hope our projects can span into a good base for the broad spectrum of quantum science and technology.
 If you have an idea to start a new project towards our goal, please file an [issue](https://github.com/JuliaQuantum/Roadmap/issues).
-Contributions to existing projects are also highly appreciated.
+Contributions to existing projects are also highly appreciated--be sure to read this [Basic Agreement](/agreement.html) before participating JuliaQuantum projects.
 Our current major focus is the [QuBase.jl](https://github.com/JuliaQuantum/QuBase.jl) project as a fundamental project for branching packages.
-As the QuBase.jl is closing to release the first version, we are looking for proposals and protypes of advanced projects for the next.
+As the QuBase.jl is closing to release the first version, we are looking for proposals and prototypes of advanced projects for the next development focus.
 Please check the [overall roadmaps](https://github.com/JuliaQuantum/Roadmap) and issues on existing projects to find out where you can make a contribution.
 Please [watch](https://help.github.com/articles/watching-repositories/) or [star](https://github.com/blog/1204-notifications-stars) our projects to receive notifications of updates.
 Thank you for your interest!

 ### [JuliaQuantum.github.io](https://github.com/JuliaQuantum/JuliaQuantum.github.io)

 This is the GitHub repository for the JuliaQuantum organization's main website, [juliaquantum.github.io](http://juliaquantum.github.io).
 Organizational announcements, Q&A and general discussions regarding the JuliaQuantum organization and overall projects can also be posted on its [issue page](https://github.com/JuliaQuantum/JuliaQuantum.github.io/issues).
 Please [watch](https://help.github.com/articles/watching-repositories/) or [star](https://github.com/blog/1204-notifications-stars) this repository to receive prompt notifications of the organizational activities.

 ### [Roadmap](https://github.com/JuliaQuantum/Roadmap)

-This repository hosts discussions and documentations of overall and individual projects' roadmaps under JuliaQuantum.
+This repository hosts discussions and documentations of long-term and short-term roadmaps for projects under JuliaQuantum.
 Proposals of new projects under the organization can be posted on its [issue page](https://github.com/JuliaQuantum/Roadmap/issues).
+Please [watch](https://help.github.com/articles/watching-repositories/) or [star](https://github.com/blog/1204-notifications-stars) this repository to receive prompt notifications if interested.

 ### [Resources](https://github.com/JuliaQuantum/Resources)

 This repo stores some public resources from JuliaQuantum including meetup slides, educational demos and so on.

 ### [QuBase.jl](https://github.com/JuliaQuantum/QuBase.jl)